 - Can carry refined petroleum products directly to end users.

-Disadvantages of Truck Transport
+Disadvantages of Truck Transportation:

 - High accident risks due to frequent highway travel.